German jobless rate hits record low, job vacancies rise

 Germany registered more than 1 million arrivals from abroad this year and last, mainly from war-torn countries including Syria, Iraq and Afghanistan.
 The government and federal states are spending more than 20 billion euros this year to accommodate them and help them to integrate.

-The Finance Ministry said on Wednesday it would make an additional 3.8 billion euros ($4.21 billion) available over this year and next for states to help migrants join the labour market.
+The Finance Ministry said on Wednesday it would make an additional 3.8 billion euros ($4.21 billion) available over this year and next for states to help migrants join the labor market.

-The surprisingly strong labour market data came after a survey showed German manufacturing growth reached an almost three-year high in October as Asian and U.S. demand rose.
+The surprisingly strong labor market data came after a survey showed German manufacturing growth reached an almost three-year high in October as Asian and U.S. demand rose.

 To meet the rising demand, firms increased production and hired staff at a pace not seen since September 2011.
 About 20 percent of companies said they had made new hires.